Public Policy Incubator

 How does it work?

-The Public Policy Incubator is a program for first-year Master's students and takes place during the second semester (January-May).
+The Public Policy Incubator is a program for first-year students of the Master in Public Policy and takes place during the second semester (January-May).
 The program gives students the opportunity to put theoretical learning into practice: divided into small groups (4 to 6 people) and supervised by design teachers, students work throughout the semester on general interest issues, called "challenges", proposed by external partners.

 Throughout the process, students benefit from weekly theoretical and practical classes on design methods and public innovation, as well as the personalized support of a coach and the patronage of technical skills for the prototyping of a concrete solution.